inet-framework/inet/showcases/wireless/coexistence/doc/index.rst

 Goals
 -----

-Different wireless technologies sometimes operate in the same frequency range.
-For example, both IEEE 802.11 and IEEE 802.15.4 have versions that use the 2.4 GHz ISM band.
-As such, the signals of the two protocols can interfere.
-This is called cross-technology interference, or CTI.
+Wireless technologies such as IEEE 802.11 (Wi-Fi) and IEEE 802.15.4 (Zigbee) often operate in the same frequency range, which can lead to cross-technology interference (CTI) between the signals of the two protocols, affecting the performance of both.
+In the case of 802.11 and 802.15.4, both technologies have versions that use the 2.4 GHz Industrial, Scientific, and Medical (ISM) band, which can result in CTI between the two protocols.

-INET has support for simulating CTI between any of its wireless protocol models.
-Simulation can be used to examine how the different protocols interact and affect each other's operation.
-This showcase demonstrates the coexistence of INET's 802.11 and 802.15.4 models.
+INET has support for simulating CTI between any of its wireless protocol models, including 802.11 and 802.15.4.
+This allows users to examine how the different protocols interact and affect each other's operation in a simulated environment.

+In this showcase, we will demonstrate the coexistence of INET's 802.11 and 802.15.4 models and examine how they interact with each other.
+By the end of this showcase, you will understand how these two protocols can coexist in the same frequency range and the impact of CTI on their operation.

 | INET version: ``4.2``
 | Source files location: `inet/showcases/wireless/coexistence <https://github.com/inet-framework/inet/tree/master/showcases/wireless/coexistence>`__